These are instructions, software snapshots and slides used for CSS training at

 in the name, you are OK.

-Otherwise try these, or go to Oracle's Java JDK download page:
+Otherwise go to Oracle's Java JDK download page.

 Download the current "Eclipse for RCP and RAP Developers" from http://www.eclipse.org/downloads/.
-At the time of this writing, the Eclipse source code still requires "Eclipse Indigo (3.7.2)", so you either use that as the IDE, or you use a current Eclipse 4.x IDE, but set the target platform to 3.7.2.
+The Eclipse source code for versions 3.x still requires "Eclipse Indigo (3.7.2)", so you either use that as the IDE, or you use a current Eclipse 4.x IDE, but set the target platform to 3.7.2.

 This book is meant to serve as a guide for those who need to install, maintain and extend CSS.